Mt. Lebanon High School: Arts and extracurricular activities

 In the 2002–03 school year, the high school received one of six Outstanding School Awards from the Educational Theatre Association.
 The school's theater program began in 1930 and has produced a number of notable actors.

 In 2006, the fine arts department was rated one of eight finest nationwide by the U.S. Department of Education.

 In 2007, the American Music Conference listed Mt.
 Lebanon High school as one of the "Best 100 Communities for Music Education".
 Mount Lebanon Percussion ensemble were invited by the NHL to perform at the 2011 NHL Winter Classic on live TV for the country.

 The Mt.
 Lebanon Forensic Team won the Western Pennsylvania District Forensic Championship four years in a row, beginning in 2001.
 In 2004, the team won the state championship in dramatic interpretation and extemporaneous speaking and then earned a second-place title in extemporaneous speaking at the national competition in Salt Lake City.
 In 2006, the team captured the Pennsylvania High School Speech League championship.

 The Devil's Advocate is Mt.
 Lebanon High School's monthly student newspaper.

 Awards and rankings

 In 2019, Mt.
 Lebanon High School received the U.S. Department of Education Green Ribbon School award for its leadership in sustainability and environmental education while promoting health and wellness.

 In 2025, the U.S. News & World Report ranked Mt.
 Lebanon High School the number one high school in the Pittsburgh region, and 7th in Pennsylvania.

-In popular culture

-Filmography

-Mt.
-Lebanon High School has been used as a filming location for multiple films or television programs, including the following: